— Passive house.

 PHPP Energy Modelling Services

-RA also offers stand alone PHPP energy modelling services for your existing property, or for your current concept design, working with you and your designer.
+Respond Architects also offers standalone PHPP energy modelling services for your existing property, or for your current concept design, working with you and your designer.
 Thermal modelling of your building can reveal how well it performs, or will perform, from an energy efficiency perspective, and highlight where any issues may be causing overheating, heat loss, and high energy bills.

 Once modelled we can explore options to improve the thermal performance of your building envelope, prevent overheating and heat loss, and save you money – be it by increasing insulation, installing ventilation, adding exterior shading, or upgrading the specification of your exterior windows and doors.